How Does the Electronic Collection of Patient-Reported Outcomes Improve Patient Engagement in Pharmacy Encounters? A Multi-Method Study

 Abstract

-Routine collection of Patient-Reported Outcomes (PRO) can enhance patient-pharmacist communication and identify medication-related concerns.
-This study aims to (1) explore patients’ experiences with RxTalk™, an electronic PRO tool; (2) describe the influence of RxTalk™ on patients’ attributes and the dynamics of communication; (3) identify suggestions for future improvements.
-This study is part of a pilot randomized controlled trial in which patients completed questions on RxTalk™ in the pharmacy before they spoke with the pharmacist.
-Patients’ interaction with pharmacists was tape-recorded and analyzed, and phone interviews were conducted with patients within one week.
-We integrated data from RxTalk™, observations, taped encounters, and interviews to provide a thicker description of patients’ experiences with RxTalk™ and its impact on their communication behavior.
-70% of patients found RxTalk™ easy to use, and 59% perceived RxTalk™ as very useful to extremely useful.
+Routine collection of Patient-Reported Outcomes (PROs) can enhance patient–pharmacist communication and identify medication-related concerns.
+This study aims to explore the influence of RxTalk™, an electronic PRO tool, on patients’ attributes and the dynamics of communication.
+Secondary aims include describing patients’ experiences with RxTalk™ and identifying suggestions for improvements.
+This study is part of a pilot randomized controlled trial in which patients used RxTalk™ in the pharmacy while being observed before they spoke with the pharmacist.
+Patients’ interactions with pharmacists were tape-recorded and analyzed, and patients were interviewed within one week.
+We integrated data from RxTalk™, patient observations, taped encounters, and interviews to provide a thicker description of patients’ experiences with RxTalk™ and its impact on their communication.
+A total of 70% of patients found RxTalk™ easy to use, and 59% perceived RxTalk™ as very useful to extremely useful.
 Triangulated findings show that RxTalk™ met patients’ social and informational needs, improved their communication skills, and cultivated a sense of privacy to share concerns.
-Furthermore, RxTalk™ validated the appropriateness of reporting any health and medication concerns.
-Given that patients had a positive experience with RxTalk™, pharmacists should consider integrating PRO tools into their daily services to improve patient interactions and quality of care.
+Furthermore, RxTalk™ validated the appropriateness of reporting any health concerns, not simply medication concerns.
+As patients had a positive experience with RxTalk™, pharmacists should consider integrating PRO tools into their daily services to improve patient interactions and quality of care.

 Article activity feed